GoogleCloudPlatform/jenkernetes/README.md

 Create the cluster.

 * `gcloud beta container clusters create jenkins`

-Make sure the kubectl is using this new cluster.
+Make sure kubectl is using this new cluster.

 * `gcloud beta container clusters get-credentials jenkins`